 Weeping may endure for a night, but joy cometh in the morning. –Psalm 30:5 (KJV)

-Today is what I call “Silent Saturday”—the day between Good Friday and Easter Sunday.
+I call the day between Good Friday and Easter Sunday “Silent Saturday.”

 As a child I faithfully attended Holy Thursday and Good Friday services.
 One of the things I remember about this time right before Easter is that no music was played in church.
 The organ was silent, as were the bells and other instruments.
 Songs were sung a cappella.

 This period of silence impressed upon me the solemnness of the time when God’s Son was betrayed, condemned, crucified, and buried, paying the price for the sins of all mankind from the dawn of creation to the end of time.

 I knew, of course, what would follow—Easter!
 The day Jesus burst out of that Mid-Eastern tomb in all His glory—alive forever!
 The return of music!
 The return of hope and joy.

 Little, if anything, is said in the Gospels about “Silent Saturday.”
 For the Jews of that time, it was the Sabbath, a day of rest.
 A day no work was to be done.

 We read nothing of what Jesus’ followers did that day.